sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 Our implementation utilizes the following mechanisms:
 * SHA256: We utilize SHA256 for hashing within our system.
 We chose to use SHA256 instead of SHA1 due to SHA1 being considered broken.
 Since this is just a file sharing service, SHA256 seems more than adequate rather than going with a more heavy-handed SHA512.
 * RSA: Our implementation uses 2048 bit RSA keys for public key encryption.
 2048 bit keys provides us with performance and storage benefits over 4096 bit keys, while still supplying us with sufficient security.
 In addition, 4096 bit RSA keys has potential compatibility concerns with older hardware, we would like to reach the widest audience possible while still providing adequate security.
-* Salting: Following the rule of thumb that a salt is the same size as the output of the hash function, our salt size will be 256 bits.
-This prevents against the possibility of an attacker creating a lookup table for every possible salt.
 * Random Number Challenge: The size of all random challenges utilized are 256 bits.
 This size is sufficently large to protect against brute force random guessing of the challenge by an adversary.
 Random challenges will not be reused.
 * AES: For symmetric key encryption within our system (for session keys), we will utilize AES with a 128 bit key size.